garrandall/popular-music-data/tracks/hotel-cassidy-r--kelly.md

 we be under the covers, makin' love to each other.
 I got a double bed, one's to sleep on, other one's to get my freak on, (ladies) it's all for them (ladies).
-Yeah I ball for that (ladies), hit the mall for that, (ladies) keep it fly for them, (ladies) keep my eye on them, (ladies) hot tub for them, (ladies) pop bub' for them, (ladies) I got love for ma, yeeeah!
+Yeah I ball for that (ladies), hit the mall for that, (ladies) keep it fly for them, (ladies) keep my eye on them, (ladies) hot tub for them, (ladies) pop bub' for them, (ladies) I got love for ma, yeah!

 Girl you wanna come to my hotel, baby I will leave you my room key.